rmyleroy/rmyleroy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently as PhD student at ONERA, I am working to develop deep learning methods for designing better monocular 3D vision systems.
+I am currently a PhD student at ONERA, I am working to develop deep learning methods for designing better monocular 3D vision systems.